MONOLITH LAW OFFICE+81-3-6262-3248Weekdays 10:00-18:00 JST

 Principles in Tort Claims

-A tort refers to an act that infringes on the interests of another person through intent or negligence (serious carelessness).
+A tort refers to an act that infringes on the interests of another person through intent or negligence (including gross negligence).

 When a breach of contractual obligations (failure to perform the contents of a contract) is in question, the governing law is determined by the principle of party autonomy, through an agreement on the governing law.

-However, even if it is the same set of facts, when bringing a claim for a tort, the rules under Article 17 and subsequent articles of the General Principles of Civil Law, not Article 7, are applied.
+However, even if it is the same set of facts, when bringing a claim for a tort, the rules in Article 17 and subsequent provisions of the Act on General Rules for Application of Laws, rather than Article 7, apply.

 For example, Article 17 of the General Principles of Civil Law is stipulated as follows: